Oxid15/cascade/cascade/docs/source/howtos/comments.rst

 .. code-block:: python

-    from cascade.models import ModelLine
+    from cascade.lines import ModelLine

     line = ModelLine("line")
     model = line.create_model()

 Notice how you can comment not only on models.
-Models will save comments to disk only when saved, when lines and repos will sync meta with disk automatically.
+Models will save comments to disk only when saved, but lines and repos will sync meta with disk automatically.

 .. code-block:: python